 4. Moving a Trademark From the Supplemental to the Principal Register

 As explained above, after an application is on the Supplemental Register for five years, the applicant may move the trademark from the Supplemental to Principal Register.
 This does not mean that the same application moves from one register to another.
 Instead, the applicant must file a new application for the Principal Register.

 Often, clients will come to me after receiving a Section 2(e)(1) – Merely Descriptive refusal.
 If the refusal is not generic, the USPTO will provide what is known as an “advisory” telling the applicant to “amend” their application.
 In plain English, this means that the USPTO is giving the applicant the option of moving to Supplemental Register in exchange for moving forward to trademark registration.
 Generally, if it is clear that a name is without question descriptive, it is best simply to accept the Examining Attorney’s recommendation.
-If, however, there is a close call, it may be worth fighting.
-Thankfully, amending to the Supplemental Register is straightforward, and requires accessing TEAS to select the option.
+However, you can challenge this particularly if you have used a trademark in commerce for more than 5 years prior to the date of filing.

 Below are examples of trademarks that are unlikely to reach the higher Principal Register:

 6. Examples of Marks that Will Receive an Amendment